Learning Neural Network Subspaces: Additional Experimental Details

 \subsection{Models and Training Details.}

 For CIFAR10 experiments we use the ResNet20 model (referred to as cResNet20) which may be found at { \url{https://github.com/facebookresearch/open_lth}}.
 For TinyImageNet we use the ResNet$\{18,50\}$ models which were used by \citet{tanaka2020pruning} in their TinyImageNet experiments.
 Finally, the ImageNet models are from PyTorch \cite{NEURIPS2019_9015}.
 We use PyTorch 1.6 and Python 3.7.
 All models are trained on a single GPU except for the ImageNet models which are trained on 4 GPUs.
 Standard data augmentations are used---random crop and horizontal flip.
+To sample uniformly from the $m-1$ dimensional probability simplex we sample $m$ random variables from the exponential distribution then normalize so that the sum is 1.